 3. Webnode – Modern Editor with Some Limitations

 We used to love Webnode’s free plan because its inconspicuous footer ad was barely noticeable.
-However, it recently decided to change tack.
+However, it recently decided to change track.
 Free sites now display a big, bright blue, and very obvious banner ad that unfortunately doesn’t disappear when you scroll down the page.

 But if that doesn’t put you off, there are a few perks of working with Webnode.
 It’s very intuitive, and while it’s not the most feature-rich site builder ever, it covers the basics pretty well: contact forms, Google Maps integration, plenty of themes, and very decent SEO options.